 - “Amazing Grace” is sacred music; the pop charts are secular music.

 - And so on.

-We need to have that compartmentalisation of our inner selves demolished, but demolished safely.
-That began to happen for me when Jesus asked me to give him the keys of my life.
+We need to have that compartmentalisation of our inner selves demolished, but demolished safely and in YHWH’s time.
+That transformation really began to happen for me when Jesus asked me to give him the keys of my life.
 When I gave Jesus the keys of my life and my life began to be no longer compartmentalised, what did the end of that inner compartmentalisation for me mean?

 - My being love-focused, not sin-focused.

 - Jesus had the keys to unlock the secret rooms of my heart.